Skip to main content

 Frequently Asked Questions

-MindsEye is a action adventure game with science fiction theme.
+MindsEye is a action game.

 MindsEye is available on Xbox Series X|S, PC, PlayStation 5, Windows and others.